pentoshi007/event-registration/README.md

-# 🎉 Eventinity - Event Registration Platform with Admin Dashboard
+# 🎉 Eventinity — Event Discovery & Registration Platform

-A modern, full-stack event registration platform built with React, TypeScript, Node.js, and MongoDB.
-This application allows users to discover events, register for them, and provides admin functionality for event management.
+Eventinity is a full-stack web app to discover, search, and register for events.
+It ships with authentication, admin tooling, responsive UI, and an API-backed data model.
+This repo contains both the React client and the Express server.

+## 🔑 Demo Credentials
+- Admin: `admin@eventinity.com` / `admin123`
+- Demo User: `user@eventinity.com` / `user123`

+> These exist in the seed data and demo fallbacks.

 ## ✨ Features

 ### User Features